c6o/docs/content/welcome/overview.md

 # Overview

-CodeZero is a modern development platform for Kubernetes.
+CodeZero is for modern development with Kubernetes.
 Before Kubernetes and Cloud-computing it was possible to write and debug _most_ software on a single developer workstation.
 As software complexity has grown and organizations have moved to a microservice focused architecture designed to run on clusters of computers, it is no longer feasible to run these applications on a single workstation.
 This makes developing new features and diagnosing issues challenging.

 This documentation is geared towards a technical audience, and we assume you have a working knowledge of Kubernetes.